rmoein/Matlab_-OrientTuning2Freq/README.md

 Input Variables
 ***********

-cond relates to the sort of data you would like to analyze.
+"cond" relates to the sort of data you would like to analyze.
 Your options are:
  1) Axx_trial
  2) Axx
  3) Raw EEG

-conditions to visualize is the conditions within the directory you would like to visualize.
+"conditions to visualize" is the conditions within the directory you would like to visualize.
 This is variable, depending on your data.

-channel to visualize refers to the channel (out of the 128) that you would like to analyze.
+"channel to visualize" refers to the channel (out of the 128) that you would like to analyze.
 If you don't pass any argument for this, the program goes for the default channel, which is 75.